djoglekar893/Dhruva_BlueStampPortfolio/index.md

 ## Summary
 My first milestone is to construct the overall build for the robot.
 I constructed the chassy and attached the battery pack, Raspberry pi, camera, breadboard, and infared sensors to it.
 I had to wire electrical components together for exampel, wiring the breadboard to the raspberry pi and connecting the h-bridge to the motors.
 I also had to solder some wires together because the slot would only allow one wire and I had to connect two wires.

+## Components Used
+- 1x Raspberry Pi Minicomputer
+- 1x H-Bridge
+- 1x Robot Chassy
+- 3x Resistor (1k Ohm)
+- 2x DC Motors
+- 1x Battery Pack
+- 1x Breadboard
+- 3x Ultrasonic Sensor
+- 1x PiCamera
+- 20x Wires
+- 2x Wheels

+## Challenges Faced
+One of the main challenges that I faced when building the overall build was managing my wires.
+Since I was using so many wires, there would be a lot of unorganized messy wires everywhere.
+I decided to use zipties to group wires that led to the same place.
+I also realised that the Raspberry Pi's case had a little gap at the top, this was helpful because I could fit wires through there, making it easier to organize my wires.
+Another challenge that I faced was assembling the chassy.
+This was because the screws were very hard to install because there was not enough space which required me to take apart everything and re install them.
+I also had some challenges with installing the PiCamera because I forced it into the slot on the Pi's motherboard instead of lifiting the tabs and carefully placing them in resulting in the holder for the camera chipping away and causing a loose connection.
+I fixed this by placing the camera in correctly by lifiting the tabs, and it worked when I tested it again.
 <!---
 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**